ppmarq1/Bookstore-react/README.md

 - Stylelint (A mighty, modern linter that helps you avoid errors and enforce conventions in your styles).

-- ESlint (A mighty, modern linter that helps you avoid errors and enforce conventions in JavaScript codes)
+- ESlint (A mighty, modern linter that helps you avoid errors and enforce conventions in JavaScript codes).

 ### Create React App